shellyannrose/shellyannProse/docs/index.md

 ### Voice over

-My voice over work for the videos that highlight the key improvements that are in the release notes knowledgebase articles.
+My voice over work for the videos that highlight the key improvements that are in the KB articles.

 * [June 2022 KB5014697](https://support.microsoft.com/en-us/topic/june-14-2022-kb5014697-os-build-22000-739-cd3aaa0b-a8da-44a0-a778-dfb6f1d9ea11)
 * [November 2022 KB5019980](https://youtu.be/srJjdxw6Gi0?si=sNkWjCuW8eck7JED)